OpenCyphal-Garage/cyraft/README.md

 ## TODO

-30/04: Next step is finishing `Leader election` testing, then `Log replication`

 - [x] Finish study pycyphal application layer
 - [ ] `demo_cyraft.py`
     - [x] Add instructions on how to interact with request_vote_rpc using `yakut`